 Theoretical astrophysics: Radiative processes, hydrodynamics, plasma physics, stellar dynamics, high energy physics.
 The introductory lectures present the basic knowledge for any student researching in astronomy, astrophysics or cosmic physics.
 This lecture is offered as semester course every winter term.

 In a series of four advanced courses profound knowledge in key areas of Astronomy and Cosmic Physics will be presented.
-These lectures are offered as semester courses with a time schedule such that every IMPRS student has the opportunity to visit each lecture.
-They are also offered (partly) as block courses within the semester break.
+These lectures are offered as semester courses on a time schedule such that every IMPRS student has the opportunity to visit each lecture.
+The courses are also offered (partly) as block courses within the semester break.

 Observational methods: Telescopes, instrumentation, detectors, observational methods in the optical, IR, UV, radio-, and sub-mm range, X-ray and Gamma-ray observations, data analysis, data banks